 Port 2222

-Restart SSH after the change (sudo systemctl restart sshd).
-Just don’t forget the new port when reconnecting.
+restart SSH again (sudo systemctl restart sshd).
+Remember not to leave out the new port when reconnecting.

-A key step in securing your SSH access is using SSH keys for authentication.
+The important task to protecting your SSH access is the use of SSH keys to gain entry.
 SSH keys are not as weak as many traditional passwords, which are easily compromised.
 They are a pair of cryptographic keys.
 A public key is on the server, and the user keeps a private key.
 Generate a key with:

 ssh-keygen -t ed25519